casey-sayre/lambda-demo/README.md

 Note that the devcontainer mounts the WSL ~/.ssh and ~/.aws readonly so AWS and ssh (think github) credentials are available in vscode.

+When starting out it's probably advisable to run the following from the vscode devcontainer terminal (bash):

+`python -m venv .venv`

+`source .venv/bin/activate`

+`poetry update`

+`poetry install`

 ## Uses poetry-plugin-export to get requirements.txt for the various lambdas

 [https://github.com/python-poetry/poetry-plugin-export]
 ```
 sudo poetry self add poetry-plugin-export
 ```
+A lambda function's dependencies must be maintained in the corresponding groups in `pyproject.toml`

-When it's time to deploy, to prepare, from bash, run `./generate_lambda_runtime_deps.sh`
+When it's time to deploy, to prepare, from vscode devcontainer terminal (bash), run

+`./generate_lambda_runtime_deps.sh`